lazyMods/skypack/mods.md

 | PowerTools | Add attribute to tools that enables use of energy instead of damage |
 | Loot bags | Makes all the mobs drop the loot in bags |
 | BotaniaFE | Mana to FE |

+# Mods that require Curse Forge Launcher

+In case of use of this pack on something like GDLauncher, you may need to download the following mods since they only can be download from the original launcher or curseforge.

+- ExNihilo